rmrector/script.artwork.beef/README.md

 Install it.
 Tada!
 It will automatically run after library updates, grabbing extended artwork for new items, much like Kodi and scrapers do for info and basic artwork.

-You can also run it from Program add-ons to trigger the automatic process for new or all items; a currently running process can also be canceled here.
+You can also run it from Program add-ons to trigger the automatic process for new or all items, or existing items that need an update; a currently running process can also be canceled here.
 To operate on a single media item, open the context menu on that item, then under "Manage..." there are options to automatically "Add missing artwork" or manually "Select artwork...".

-Over time it will reprocess media items still missing artwork, checking for new artwork from web services and the file system.
+Over time it will re-process media items still missing artwork, checking for new artwork from web services and the file system.

 **Episode fanart** requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.